 CTV: Catholic Television broadcasts 24 hours a day and is carried on 7 cable systems covering most of the Diocese of Scranton, approximately 250,000 households.

-Despite the suspension of public Masses, a private Mass will be celebrated daily in the Cathedral of Saint Peter in Scranton, and made available on CTV: Catholic Television of the Diocese of Scranton.
+Mass is celebrated daily in the Cathedral of Saint Peter in Scranton, and made available on CTV: Catholic Television of the Diocese of Scranton.

-On weekends, the Saturday Vigil Mass will be broadcast at 4:00 p.m. and rebroadcast on Sunday morning at 10:00 a.m.
+On weekends, the Saturday Vigil Mass airs at 4:00 p.m. and is rebroadcast on Sunday morning at 10:00 a.m.

-The Masses will also be streamed on the Diocese of Scranton’s website, made available on the Diocese of Scranton’s social media platforms (Facebook, Twitter and Instagram) and will be accessible on the Diocese of Scranton’s YouTube channel.
+The Masses are also streamed on the Diocese of Scranton’s website, made available on the Diocese of Scranton’s social media platforms (Facebook, Twitter and Instagram) and are accessible on the Diocese of Scranton’s YouTube channel.